lalyre/lottery-facility/README.md

 npm run test
 ```

-You can see what files will be embedded in the new release with that command
+You can see what files will be embedded in the new release with that command.
+Files and directories listed in **.gitignore** and **.npmignore** won't be in the package.
 ```sh
 npm pack
 ```